Palkovsky/Pinkie-JSON-Serializer/README.md

 ## Introduction

 A simple, lightweight JSON serializer.
-I was inspired by [active-model-serializer](https://github.com/rails-api/active_model_serializers) for Ruby, but this one is not binded to one specific technology(ActiveModel ORM for example) and can be easily implemented into any situation.
+I was inspired by [active-model-serializer](https://github.com/rails-api/active_model_serializers) for Ruby, but this one is not binded to one specific technology(ActiveModel ORM for example) and can be easily implemented in any situation.

 ## Installation